For consumers For business

 Rated: Good

-Find most shoes in EU sizes 35-42, and clothes in XS-2XL.
+Find most items in sizes XS-2XL.

 See the rating.

-Shop Womsh.
+Shop ID.EIGHT.

 We love these more sustainable options listed above, but they may not meet your specific needs right now.
 Maybe they’re out of your price range or don’t stock your size.
 If you really need something and a product from Nike is the best option, you shouldn’t feel guilty about buying it.
 “It’s a Start” means just that—the brand is making a start.
 Nike is already ahead of comparable brands by working towards science-based targets and providing lower-impact ranges.
 And if your options are one of these brands or a fast fashion brand we avoid that is making little to no effort for people, the planet, and animals, Nike is a clear winner.
 Progress over perfection.